-no love is wasted. when we’re open, we give naturally of that which flows through all things, infinitely. any judgement or condition or expectation we put upon it is simply a fear-based program.
+No love is wasted.
+When we’re open, we give naturally of that which flows through all things, infinitely.
+Any judgment or condition or expectation we put upon it is simply a fear-based program.

-it’s only too easy to revert back and slip into the mindset of “but, what about my needs?” we cloud and blur the world around us when we step out of our joys and bathe in our perceived lacks and wants. these are signals that there is some heartful exploration, healing, or acknowledgment of trauma required.
+It’s only too easy to revert back and slip into the mindset of “but, what about my needs?”
+We cloud and blur the world around us when we step out of our joys and bathe in our perceived lacks and wants.
+These are signals that there is some heartful exploration, emotional healing, or acknowledgment of trauma required.

 Perhaps it’s simply time to let go of long-held ideas that no longer serve you, or ideas that were never yours to begin with.